openstack/swift/doc/source/deployment_guide.rst

 ==================  ==============  ==========================================
 Option              Default         Description
 ------------------  --------------  ------------------------------------------
-use                                 paste.deploy entry point for the account
+use                                 Entry point for paste.deploy for the account
                                     server.
 For most cases, this should be `egg:swift#account`. log_name            account-server  Label used when logging